 I use this one all the time too.

 How to Make Milk Tea

-I’m using loose tea but you can use tea bags instead.
-I’m using 2 teaspoons of tea which is the same as using 2 tea bags.
+I’m using loose tea but you can use 1 tea sachet or 2 tea bags instead.

 Now is the fun part.
 Pour in the half & half and watch it swirl around in the black tea.